thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

-# Elxsi - Python Package
+# Elxsi - Python Package for Statistical Computing

 Elxsi is a python package for performing advanced mathematical operations, distributions, and visualizations, and is licensed under the [GNU General Public License v3.0](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/blob/main/LICENSE).
 It includes modules for calculating mean, standard deviation & probability distribution function of various statistical distributions.
 The latest released stable version of elxsi is v1.0.4